takuyaW/docs/content/en/reference/cordova_6.5/camera/index.md

 `Camera.PictureSourceType.SAVEDPHOTOALBUM`, then a dialog displays that allows users to select an existing image.

-The return value is sent to the cameraSuccess &lt;6.5\_camera.onSuccess&gt; callback function, in one of the following formats, depending on the specified `cameraOptions`:
+The return value is sent to the [cameraSuccess](#camera-onsuccess) callback function, in one of the following formats, depending on the specified `cameraOptions`:

 -   A `String` containing the Base64-encoded photo image.